Dozens killed in Nigerian violence flareup - Journal du Cameroun

-Dozens of people have been killed in a flareup of violence in three Nigerian regions, security officials and local sources said Tuesday.
+Dozens of people have been killed in four Nigerian states, security officials and local sources said Tuesday, bringing the toll from a week of sporadic clashes to more than 100.

+The violence coincides with chronic insecurity in the country’s northeast, where 2,000 people were evacuated on Tuesday ahead of an expected government operation against Boko Haram jihadists.

 In the southeastern state of Rivers, eight people were killed early Monday when armed men attacked the village of Emohua in the Ogoni region, said local chief Sunny Odum.